 We are exempt from NASDAQ's quorum requirements applicable to meetings of shareholders.
-In keeping with French law and generally accepted business practices in France, the presence in person or by proxy of shareholders having not less than 20% (in the case of an ordinary general meeting or an extraordinary general meeting) of the shares is necessary for a quorum.
+In keeping with French law and generally accepted business practices in France, the presence in person or by proxy of shareholders having not less than 20% (in the case of an ordinary general meeting or an extraordinary general meeting deciding upon any capital increase by capitalization of reserves) or 25% (in the case of an extraordinary general meeting) of the shares is necessary for a quorum.
 If a quorum is not present at any meeting, the meeting is adjourned.
-Upon recommencement of an adjourned meeting deciding upon any capital increase by capitalization of reserves) or 25% (in the case of an ordinary general meeting or an extraordinary general meeting or an extraordinary general meeting) of the shares is necessary for a quorum.
-If a quorum requirement in the case of an ordinary general meeting or an extraordinary general meeting or an extraordinary general meeting or an extraordinary general meeting deciding upon any capital increase by capitalization of reserves.
+Upon recommencement of an adjourned meeting, there is no quorum requirement in the case of an ordinary general meeting or an extraordinary general meeting deciding upon any capital increase by capitalization of reserves.
 The presence in person or by proxy of shareholders having not less than 20% of the Shares is necessary for a quorum in the case of any other type of extraordinary general meeting.
 We petitioned for this exemption because there are doubts as to whether it would be legally permissible for a French company to adopt in its by-laws quorum requirements that would be more stringent than those prescribed by French law, and this would in any event be contrary to generally accepted business practice in France.